top of page

 If you answered yes, you may be experiencing symptoms of trauma or even symptoms of PTSD

-Trauma itself is an emotional response that you experience after either witnessing or experiencing a traumatic event or multiple events.
-These experiences - known as traumatic events - can be anything and everything from sexual assault, childhood abuse, neglect, bullying, witnessing family or community violence, to car accidents or other incidents that could cause loss of life.
-Maybe you have experienced a one time traumatic event, often referred to as acute trauma, or maybe you experienced chronic trauma, which is repeated, prolonged traumatic events.
+Trauma is an emotional response that you experience after either witnessing or experiencing a traumatic event or multiple events.
+These experiences - known as traumatic events - can be anything from sexual assault, childhood abuse, neglect, bullying, witnessing family or community violence, to car accidents or other incidents that could cause loss of life.

 Acute trauma, also known as single incident trauma, refers to distressing events that occur suddenly or over a short period.
 While the event itself may be brief, the emotional impact can be long-lasting and affect your mental and emotional well-being.
 Here are some examples: